Air Monitors Alone Won’t Save Communities From Toxic Industrial Air Pollution

 If the results show a cause for concern, then “we’ll cross those bridges when we get there,” said Pitts, the health director, during an interview in his office.
 After ProPublica described the elevated levels from the past decade, Pitts said he wouldn’t “get too concerned until I see the facts that are presented.”

 He later explained his department conducts a community health assessment once every three years, using data from local hospitals, schools and other sources.
+After ProPublica showed him air-monitoring reports from the EPA and state regulators, Pitts shared the materials with the team developing the health assessment, he said.
 The next assessment is scheduled for June, and the community would help decide the top public health concerns.
-Pitts didn’t respond when asked if the air-monitoring data would be included in the report.

 Interim updates from the current study, obtained through public records requests, show higher concentrations than the earlier data.
 While average ethylene dichloride levels at one monitor near the Westlake plants exceeded the EPA’s cancer risk guideline by 40% in 2017, the newer data showed the levels exceeded the limit by 600%.
 When ProPublica showed the data to Morin, the concentrations were so high in Calvert City that she initially thought there’d been a mistake.